 F3B Radio Control soaring is a multi-task international FAI model contest event that provides an exhilarating experience for RC soaring pilots.
 To compete at the highest level can be very demanding and requires thermal skills above the average.
 F3B is a format that has traditionally been more popular in Europe and Australia until recent years when there has been a resurgence of interest and F3B activity in the USA.
-Since the 2011 USA F3B World Championships in Laiwu China, the USA team has been improving and the GatorF3B contest is a vital part of their training.
-Details of their daily performance in 2011 China and 2013 Germany can be found at the official F3B Team Web site.
-The US Team finished 2nd to Germany in Laiwu, China and 3rd to Germany and Austria in Nardt, Germany.
-This was a great performance by a US Team that has few chances to compete at the highest level.
+Since the 2011 USA F3B World Championships in Laiwu China, the USA team has been improving and the GatorF3B contest is a vital part of the Teams training.
+Details of their daily performance in 2011 China and 2013 Germany and 2015 Netherlands can be found at the official F3B Team Web site.
+The US Team finished 2nd to Germany in Laiwu, China in 2011 and then 3rd to Germany and Austria in Nardt, Germany in 2013.
+These were great performances by the US Team that has few chances to compete at the highest level.
 In fact most European pilots fly in more contests annually than any member of the US Team has flown in their entire life!

-The Gator F3B contest is designed to attract top level pilots from all over the world to address this lack of contest experience suffered by the US.
+The Gator F3B contest is designed to attract top level pilots from all over the world to address this lack of contest experience suffered by the US pilots.

 The 2nd annual Gator F3B was conducted on March 2nd 3rd and 4th 2012 as the first World Cup event on the Calendar and attracted the attention of some pilots from Europe who enter in the many Eurotour events.
 Helmut Edenhofer of Germany came over for the event with his beautiful home molded F3B ships.
 CD Roman Vojtech was flown in from the Czech Republic to be the Contest Director for the event and the game was on.
 It was a great and challenging contest with variable conditions including high winds on the Sunday.
 The eventual winner was Tom Kiesling flying his Fosa with great precision and posting some of the fastest speed times seen by any Fosa.

 The third annual Gator F3B was held on March 1st, 2nd and 3rd 2013.
-Those in attendance witnessed the most exhilarating soaring ever seen in Florida including the World Speed record broken twice.
+Those in attendance witnessed the most exhilarating soaring ever seen in Florida including the World F3B Speed record broken twice.
 In very strong conditions on Saturday Mike Lachowski flew an 11:98 in Speed followed by Dave Klein 20 minutes later with an 11:90.
 The regular cold fronts sweeping across the Florida peninsula all winter can produce some incredibly good F3B soaring conditions with great launching wind and amazing lift.
-Such conditions have prevailed during the last two Gators and we expect more of the same record setting air in the future.
 Clearly each year some of the fastest times in the world are flown at this event.
 If you want to go fast you need to come to the Gator!